What Color Season is Royal Blue? How to Wear This Regal Hue

 Is Disturbia Greenwashing?

+Identifying greenwashing isn’t easy — brands often hide their unethical activities well.
+So, it’s crucial to look for buzzwords and evidence to uncover the truth.
 For example, Disturbia’s sustainability page includes a lot of buzzwords, e.g., claiming to use “recycled” or “recyclable plastics” for packaging.
 However, there is no evidence or verification of this commitment.

 At My Eco Closet, we celebrate consumer awareness and recommend the WWF’s greenwashing guide to help identify whether businesses are truly sustainable or just using misleading narratives.